The 5 Most Common Cryo Cure Mistakes (And How To Avoid Them)

 5. Using low quality cannabis

 This mistake is as simple as the old adage “garbage in, garbage out.”
 If you want to end up with high quality Cryo Cured flower, you need to start with high quality, fresh cannabis.
 Cryo Cure is best to make top shelf flower better.
-This process excels at preserving cannabinoids, terpenes, and the aesthetic of the bud, but these elements need to be worth preserving if you’re hoping to produce true Live Resin Flower
+This process excels at preserving cannabinoids, terpenes, and the aesthetic of the bud, but these elements need to be worth preserving if you’re hoping to produce true Live Cured Flower

 Solution: Don’t use Cryo Cure on mids and expect the machine to magically turn it into fire.